mklossde/CmdOs/README.md

 The Network time is received from ntp-server, or gateway (if no npt-server is defined)

 [<a href="libs.md">Require Libs</a>]

+If you use/like this project please [https://buymeacoffee.com/openon](https://buymeacoffee.com/openon) (a good choise is 1Euro per ESP a year ;-)

 ![LOGO](images/CmdOS_logo.gif) a OpenOn.org project - develop by mk@almi.de